 Our goal is to follow Jesus and be on mission with him daily, making disciples, and building community among his disciples.

-It is Jesus' job to build the church--not ours.
+It is Jesus' job to build the church–not ours.
 We leave that to him.
-But inasmuch as we are able to help build community among disciples in certain locations, we're here to do what Father asks.
+After all, if you try to build the church, you rarely get disciples; but if you try to build disciples, you always get the church.
+Inasmuch as we are able to help build community among disciples in certain locations, we're here to do what Father asks.

-Even though our vision for Communitas as a congregation--as a community of communities--does not yet exist, we are trying to be faithful to what he is doing in and through us.
+Even though our vision for this new congregation–as a community of communities–does not yet exist, we are trying to be faithful to what he is doing in and through us.
 We are patiently waiting for Him to release us to follow His lead into this new adventure.
 Until then, we are waiting, praying, and watching for Him to make the next move so we can follow Him.
+If you want to join us in this waiting, watching, and praying, please contact us.

 Recommended links to websites, books, and other tools to help you focus on discipleship, mission, and community.
 Know a resource we should add here?
 Please let us know.
 Click here.

 So, you've read through this site and you feel like you to are searching for more than just a church...
-You are searching, looking, pursuing, longing for true life with Christ.
+You are searching, looking, pursuing, longing for the Kingdom of God.

 We aren't perfect, but we'd love to tell you more about our search for more and discover if perhaps Father is asking us to connect and walk together in this search.
 Once you submit this form, we'll reach out to you by phone or email within a few days.